pipelinelabo/datalaiq-wiki/search/grok/grok.md

 ### Parse Apache Logs

 The following query takes advantage of a resource to implement a complex pattern to strictly process Apache2.0 combined access logs.
-The `COMBINEDAPACHELOG` pattern is part of the very large pattern set provided by Gravwell on [github](https://raw.githubusercontent.com/gravwell/resources/master/grok/all.grok).
+The `COMBINEDAPACHELOG` pattern is part of the very large pattern set provided by DatalaiQ on [github](https://raw.githubusercontent.com/gravwell/resources/master/grok/all.grok).
 Download the pattern set and upload it as a resource name `grok` to gain access to a massive suite of predefined grok patterns.

 The following query finds all Apache logs for "GET" requests and parses them out into their components: